top of page

 Research assistant

-Some animal models we are using are Galleria mellonella (Lepidoptera, parasite of the hives), the spotted wings Drosophila (Drosophila suzukii), the choleoptera Red Palm Weevil (Rynchophorous ferrugineus) and the biotransformer Black soldier fly, Hermetia illucens (diptera).
+Some animal models we are using are Galleria mellonella (Lepidoptera, parasite of the hives), the spotted wings Drosophila (Drosophila suzukii), the choleoptera Red Palm Weevil (Rynchophorous ferrugineus) and acquatic insects as Hydropsyche pellucidula (Trichoptera)

 Deepening the knowledge of host-parasite relations (insects-bioinsecticides) provides the fundamental basis for the improvement of biological control methods, methods that if used correctly, will allow a significant reduction in the use of pesticides.